 - Establish disciplinary action for drivers or employees who violate DOT rules or regulations.

 - Perform regular reviews of driver qualifications to ensure drivers have passed the necessary tests.
-What is DOT SAP Program?
+What is the DOT SAP Program?

 How Does the DOT Regulate Truck Drivers?